Una noche

-Una noche (One Night) is a 2012 Cuban-set drama-thriller film written and directed by Lucy Mulloy and starring Dariel Arrechada, Anailín de la Rúa de la Torre, and Javier Nuñez Florián.
+Una noche (One Night) is a 2012 Cuban-set drama-thriller film written and directed by Lucy Mulloy and starring Dariel Arrechaga, Anailín de la Rúa de la Torre, and Javier Nuñez Florián.

 Plot

 Trapped in desperate poverty in Havana, Raúl dreams of escaping to Miami.
-When accused of assaulting a tourist, he sees his only option as to flee.
+When accused of assaulting a tourist, he sees fleeing Cuba as his only option.
 He begs his best friend, Elio, to abandon everything, including his family, and help him reach Miami, 90 miles across the ocean.
 Elio's commitment is tested when he is torn between helping Raúl escape and protecting his twin sister, Lila.
 The three leave on a raft which Elio made of tires.
 Sharks are attracted by Lila's menstrual blood seeping into the water.
 Elio dies when trying to rescue Lila.
 Raúl and Lila end up adrift, clinging to a styrofoam board, and are pulled to the Cuban shore by British tourists with their jet skis.